eecs484db/eecs484db.github.io/w25/p1-fakebook-db/tools.md

 Only use alphabetic characters, numerals, the underscore, and the pound sign in your SQL\*Plus password. **Never use quotation marks, the '@' symbol, or the '$' symbol in your SQL\*Plus password**.
 If you do, it is likely that you will not be able to log into your account, and you will need to reset it (see [Resetting Password and Sessions](#resetting-password-and-sessions)).
 </div>

 If you encounter the error `ORA-01017: invalid username/password; logon denied`, then you may not have an account.
-Please privately post on Piazza with your uniqname to request access.
+Please post on the corresponding Piazza thread with your uniqname to request access.

 ## Resetting Password, unlocking Oracle Account, and killing Sessions